MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/setup.md

 Once imported, MRTK3 requires some configuration on OpenXR if you're targeting an XR device such as HoloLens 2 or Quest.

 > [!NOTE]
 > The following instructions apply to HoloLens 2 or WMR headsets.
-If you're targeting Quest, please refer to the instructions on the [Quest deployment page](deployment/quest-deployment.md#deployment-prerequisites).
+If you're targeting Quest, refer to the instructions on the [Quest deployment page](deployment/quest-deployment.md#deployment-prerequisites).

 1. Navigate to **Edit > Project Settings**.

 1. Under **Project Settings**, navigate to **XR Plug-in Management** and enable **OpenXR** under both the Standalone and UWP tabs.
 Under each tab, ensure that **Initialize XR on Startup** is selected and that the **Windows Mixed Reality feature group under Standalone** and the **Microsoft HoloLens feature group under UWP** are enabled.

     > [!NOTE]
     > A yellow warning icon may appear after checking the **OpenXR** option.
-Click on that icon to open the **OpenXR Project Validation** tool.
-Click **Fix all** and ignore the interaction profile issue that cannot be auto fixed.
+Click that icon to open the **OpenXR Project Validation** tool.
+Click **Fix all** and ignore the interaction profile issue that can't be auto-fixed.
 The profiles will be added in the step below.

    For standalone: